Is Shared Space safe ?

 It would appear that the Laweiplein is more dangerous for vulnerable road users - a problem which has often been noted with Shared Space.
 The safety record of the Laweiplein clearly does not justify the hype from Shared Space enthusiasts and this design should not serve as an example for future developments.
 It would likely have been safer had this junction been given a more normal roundabout treatment.

-The Laweiplein "squareabout" on its own is the site of more cyclist injuries than all 19 roundabouts and all the Simultaneous Green traffic light junctions in Assen combined.
+The Laweiplein "squareabout" on its own is the site of more cyclist injuries than all 21 roundabouts and all the Simultaneous Green traffic light junctions in Assen combined.
+Far from adding to cyclist safety, he Laweiplein is the second most dangerous location in Dracthen for cyclists.
 This should not be regarded as a safe design.

 Shared Space area of Haren is highlighted in red.
 The Shared Space layout road through Haren is where the largest concentration of crashes has occurred in this town between 2007 and 2012.